-1.10 Summary and Conclusions
+1.13 Conclusions

-In this chapter the fundamental concepts in the generation of action potentials and consequently the EEG signals have been briefly explained.
-The conventional measurement setups for EEG recording and the brain rhythms present in normal or abnormal EEGs have also been described.
-In addition, the effects of popular brain abnormalities such as mental diseases, ageing, and epileptic and nonepileptic attacks have been pointed out.
-Despite the known neurological, physiological, pathological, and mental abnormalities of the brain mentioned in this chapter, there are many other brain disorders and dysfunctions that may or may not manifest some kinds of abnormalities in the related EEG signals.
-Degenerative disorders of the CNS [79], such as a variety of lysosomal disorders, several peroxisomal disorders, a number of mitochondrial disorders, inborn disturbances of the urea cycle, many aminoacidurias, and other metabolic and degenerative diseases, as well as chromosomal aberrations, have to be evaluated and their symptoms correlated with the changes in the EEG patterns.
+In this chapter the fundamental concepts in the generation of action potentials, and consequently the EEG signals, have been briefly explained.
+The conventional measurement set-ups for EEG recording and the brain rhythms present in normal or abnormal EEGs have also been described.
+In addition the effects of popular brain abnormalities, such as mental diseases, aging, and epileptic and non-epileptic attacks have been pointed out.
+Despite the known neurological, physiological, pathological, and mental abnormalities mentioned in this chapter, there are many other brain disorders and dysfunctions which may or may not manifest some kinds of abnormalities in the related EEG signals.
+Degenerative disorders of the CNS [93], such as a variety of lysosomal disorders, several peroxisomal disorders, a number of mitochondrial disorders, inborn disturbances of the urea cycle, many aminoacidurias, and other metabolic and degenerative diseases, as well as chromosomal aberrations have to be evaluated and their symptoms correlated with the changes in the EEG patterns.
 The similarities and differences within the EEGs of these diseases have to be well understood.
-On the other hand, the developed mathematical algorithms need to take the clinical observations and findings into account in order to enhance the outcome of such processing further.
-Although a number of technical methods have been well established for the processing of the EEGs with relation to the above abnormalities, there is still a long way to go and many questions to be answered.
+On the other hand, the developed mathematical algorithms need to take the clinical observations and findings into account to further enhance the outcome of such processing.
+Although a number of technical methods have been well established for processing the EEGs with relation to the above abnormalities, there is still a long way to go and many questions to be answered.

-The following chapters of this book introduce new digital signal processing techniques employed mainly for analysis of EEG signals followed by a number of examples in the applications of such methods.
+The following chapters of this book introduce new digital signal processing techniques employed mainly for analysis of EEG signals, followed by a number of examples in the applications of such methods.